ApoloniArt/ApoGalleria/README.md

 ## WAN 2.2 & Magic WAN
 ![ApoGalleria](assets/WAN.jpg)
-These are examples for what architectures I currently have, and are proof of concept to show the sibling nodes function perfectly.
+Proof of concept examples for the architectures I currently have.

 ## Installation